Using Shelly devices with MQTT

 shelly-ip-router

-You will notice that I have configure mine with a static IP address and I would advise you to do the same with all of your IOT devices and don’t forget to update your network documentation
+You will notice that I have configured mine with a static IP address and I would advise you to do the same with all of your IOT devices, and don’t forget to update your network documentation.

 The MQTT settings are located under the Internet and Security>Advanced-Developer Settings.